khaledkah/MoreRed/README.md

 ```
 mrdtrain experiment=vp_gauss_morered_jt_qm9
 ```
-Otherwise you can use the CLI to overwrite the Hydra configurations of the data set by running:
+Otherwise, you can use the CLI to overwrite the Hydra configurations of the data set by running:
 ```
 mrdtrain experiment=vp_gauss_morered_jt data=qm9_filtered
 ```

-#### Use your own config files
+#### Use your config files
-In order to use your own config files, you can define the configurations in yaml files and refer to the directory containing these files:
+To use your config files, you can define the configurations in YAML files and refer to the directory containing these files:

 ```
 mrdtrain --config-dir=<path/to/my_configs> experiment=<my_experiment>